 This will change the voltage at the adjust pin by

-ΔVadj = Zout ΔIload · R1/(R1 + R2),
+ΔVadj = Vsag · R1/(R1 + R2), (5)

-ΔVamp = ΔVadj · AVamp.
+ΔVamp = – ΔVadj · AVamp, (6)

-which turns out to dominate the behavior of the feedback system near equilibrium.
-(Huge transients such as turn-on can cause nonlinear problems such as windup, which we'll get to in a bit.)
+Since AVamp is complex-valued in the frequency domain, we see that depending on the phase, the denominator can vanish where |AVL| = 1.
+This turns out to dominate the behavior of the feedback system near equilibrium.
+(Huge transients such as turn-on can cause nonlinear problems such as windup, which we'll get to in a later installment.)

-Once the feedback loop is closed again, the error amplifier is free to work, so it fights the voltage sag.
-It's not hard to show that load disturbances are reduced by a factor of 1/(1+AVL).
-If the loop gain is 10, feedback will reduce the effect of forcing by about 10 times compared with the open-loop value; if it is 1000, by 1000 times.
-(AVamp has some nonzero phase angle, so the factor probably isn't 1/11 or 1/1001.)
+If the loop gain is 10, feedback will reduce the effect of load forcing by about 11 times compared with the open-loop value; if it is 1000, by 1001 times.
+(AVamp has some nonzero phase angle except at DC, so the factor probably isn't exactly 1/11 or 1/1001.)
 So in general, having more loop gain is better.

 Due to the limitations of available components, the bandwidth of the feedback loop is finite, and different parts of it have different speed limitations; for instance, it is easier to make a fast amplifier than a fast, high-current pass transistor with low voltage drop.